TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

    a redirection (default: :php:`false`).

+.. index:: ContextualFeedbackSeverity

 Flash messages severities
 -------------------------

+.. versionchanged:: 12.0

-The severity is defined by using class constants provided by :php:`\TYPO3\CMS\Core\Messaging\FlashMessage`:
+The severity is defined by using the :php:`\TYPO3\CMS\Core\Type\ContextualFeedbackSeverity` enumeration:

+*  :php:`ContextualFeedbackSeverity::NOTICE` for notifications

+*  :php:`ContextualFeedbackSeverity::INFO` for information messages

+*  :php:`ContextualFeedbackSeverity::OK` for success messages

+*  :php:`ContextualFeedbackSeverity::WARNING` for warnings

+*  :php:`ContextualFeedbackSeverity::ERROR` for errors

+.. deprecated:: 12.0
+   In TYPO3 versions up to 11.5 class constants from :php:`\TYPO3\CMS\Core\Messaging\FlashMessage` must be used:

    *  :php:`FlashMessage::NOTICE` for notifications

    *  :php:`FlashMessage::INFO` for information messages

    *  :php:`FlashMessage::OK` for success messages

    *  :php:`FlashMessage::WARNING` for warnings

    *  :php:`FlashMessage::ERROR` for errors

-The fourth parameter passed to the constructor is a flag that indicates whether the message should be stored in the session or not (the default is not).
-Storage in the session should be used if you need the message to be still present after a redirection.
+   One can also use the class constants of :php:`FlashMessage` if an extension should remain compatible with TYPO3 v12 and older versions.

+   The class constants will be removed in a future version of TYPO3.

 Add a flash message to the queue
 --------------------------------